Documents Required for Dominican Birth Transcription

 • Up to mid-1990s: "Old" cédulas were made of beige-colored card and were roughly the size of a bank account book

 • Since approximately 1996: "New" cédulas are made of plastic and are the size of a credit card.
-All current cédulas show a 2024 expiry date and remain valid until the new cédula design is introduced in early 2026.
+The serial number format is 000-0000000-0.
+All current cédulas show a 2024 expiry date and remain valid until the new cédula design is introduced.

 If you provide us with a photo of your Dominican parent's old cédula, and the inspectors at the Junta check in the system and see that your parent had/has a more recently issued new cédula, this can lead to delays or requests for updated documentation.